 - Our college placement test consists of two sections:

-- English: this section is comprised of 25 multiple choice questions on reading and an essay on an assigned topic.
+- English: this section is comprised of multiple choice questions.
 View the study resources available for the English test.

-- Math: this section is comprised of an adaptive 30-question basic algebra test followed by a 35-question diagnostic test.
+- Math: this test is comprised of multiple choice questions.
 Calculators are embedded in the test for certain questions.
 (Handheld calculators are not allowed.)
 View the study resources available for the Math test.

-- The test is not timed, but takes approximately three hours to complete.
+- The test is not timed, but takes approximately one and a half hours to complete.

-- Cost is $10 for any testing session.
+- Cost is $10 for any first time testing session. $10 per section for retests.

 Do I Need to Take the College Placement Test?

-You may not need to take the college placement test if you have submitted ACT/SAT, CLEP or DSST scores, you have prior college level or approved IB or AP course work, or approved UEXCEL exams.
+You may not need to take the college placement test if you have submitted ACT/SAT, CLEP or DSST scores, you have prior college level or approved IB or AP course work, qualifying high school course work, or approved UEXCEL exams.
 Visit the Do I Need to Test page for more details or talk to a Testing Center Specialist.

 Be Prepared to Succeed On Your College Placement Test